 How is the application handled?

-The application is handled by a selection committee consisting of Film Commissioners Lotte Svendsen and Kalle Bjerkø, Editor Flemming Kaspersen, Artistic Director of New Danish Screen Mette Damgaard-Sørensen, Festival consultant Christian Juhl Lemche and Head of International Jacob Neiiendam.
+The application is handled by a selection committee consisting of Film Commissioners Lotte Svendsen and Kalle Bjerkø, Editor Flemming Kaspersen, Artistic Director of New Danish Screen Mette Damgaard-Sørensen, International Producer Christian Juhl Lemche and Head of International Jacob Neiiendam.
 Replies can be expected approx. four weeks after the Danish Film Institute has received the application.